jvincze84/jvincze84.github.io/docs/How_to_use_MKdocs.md

 * **2. Push**

-Github does not support user/pass uath anymore, so you need to create an auth token.
+Github does not support user/pass auth anymore, so you need to create an auth token.

 Go to **settings**: